DTAAD: Dual Tcn-Attention Networks for Anomaly Detection in Multivariate Time Series Data: Background

 \subsection{Data Preprocessing}

 In the real world, due to various natural or extreme events and other different reasons, the collected time series data are often disturbed by some noise in addition to system failures, \textit{etc}.
-To enable our model training to be more effective, we standardize the training and test data and add white noise with a signal-to-noise ratio of 50 dB as data enhancement, and finally slice into sliding time windows
+To enable our model training to be more effective, we standardize the training and test data and add white noise with a signal-to-noise ratio of 50 dB as data enhancement.
+Experimental testing demonstrated that the addition of appropriate noise did indeed enhance the generalization ability and robustness of the model against noise interference, and finally slice into sliding time windows